VIRTUAL REALITY + EDUCATION

 Fighting an epidemic with contextual VR training

-While medical professionals are trained in ebola treatment protocol, the physical impacts are very difficult to prepare for ahead of time, resulting in an increased rate of safety hazards and high turn-over due to the intense, unique aspects of working on-site in Africa.
+Premise: While medical professionals are trained in ebola treatment protocol, the physical impacts are very difficult to prepare for ahead of time.
+Due to the intense and unique aspects of working on-site in Africa with little notice or training, the medical teams were seeing an increased rate of safety violations and high turn-over.

 The second path was a shortcut deeper into the sales funnel, directly linked from any participating lawyer's directory page.
 Inbound leads to attorneys were already coming in via the Find a Lawyer directory, so those pages were prime real estate to offer new fixed-fee legal services.
 Users in this flow would first find the attorney they wanted to work with, then select a service they offered at a pricepoint they were happy with, and complete the transaction in just a few clicks.